pragsmike/PromptCritical/README.md

     ```

 2.  **Vary the Population** (`✅ Implemented`)
-    Loads the latest generation, applies meta-prompts to create offspring, and creates a new generation containing both survivors and offspring.
+    Loads the latest generation, applies meta-prompts to create offspring, and adds the new prompts to the *current* generation's population.
     ```bash
     pcrit vary my-experiment/
     ```